drfleming0227/Redfish-Tools/README.md

 # Redfish-Tools

-Public repository of tools released by the Scalable Platforms Management Forum of the DMTF.
-See http://redfish.dmtf.org for Redfish developer information.
+Public repository of tools released by the Scalable Platforms Management Forum (SPMF) of the DMTF.
+For Redfish developer information, see [DMTF](https://redfish.dmtf.org/ "https://redfish.dmtf.org/").